orandolph8/ADT-Final-Project/README.md

 # E-Commerce Data Platform

-A cloud-based analytics platform for processing and visualizing e-commerce transactions.
+A database-driven platform designed to manage and analyze e-commerce transaction data.
 Built with MySQL Workbench and AWS services.